 Invest in good equipment

 There are two dynamics at play here: fit and condition.
-You want all equipment to fit the player well; over- or under-sized equipment can mean increased risk of injury.
-Used equipment can be a great money saver, but when buying equipment, make sure to check it thoroughly for damage, as significant wear and tear from use can reduce its effectiveness.
+You want all equipment to fit the player well; oversized or undersized equipment can mean increased risk of injury.
+Used equipment can be a great money saver, but when buying equipment, make sure to check it thoroughly for damage, since significant wear and tear from use can reduce its effectiveness.

 Don’t let players become a magnet for concussions

 The phrase “heads-up hockey” is everywhere, but it takes a lot of reinforcement and focus on it to become part of the culture of play.
 There is a natural reflex to duck when there is something coming, but that exposes the neck and head to significant injury.
-If players are headed for the boards, teach them to twist their body so their shoulder or buttocks takes the hit rather than the head.
-As parents, learn and teach your child the symptoms of a concussion.
+If players are headed for the boards, teach them to twist their body so their shoulder or buttocks take the hit rather than the head.
+As parents, learn the symptoms of a concussion and teach them to your child.
 A great resource can be found at: http://www.cdc.gov/concussion/sports/index.html.
 Remember, you don’t have to lose consciousness to have a concussion.

 Ask the Expert: Sports Medicine Video Series

-For the performance specialists at the Summit Orthopedics Bielenberg Sports Center, the focus is on helping you reach the health goals that enable you to live the life of your dreams.
+For the performance specialists at the Summit Orthopedics HealthEast Sports Center, the focus is on helping you reach the health goals that enable you to live the life of your dreams.